MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Monitor%20a%20load%20balancer%20resource%20using%20Azure%20Monitor)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

+> [!Note]
+> You may find slight differences between the instructions and the Azure portal interface, but the core concept is the same.

 #### Estimated time: 55 minutes

 ## Task 1: Create the virtual network